 Whenever possible, donated computers are repaired and refurbished by clients in Goodwill’s E-Cycling training program.
 Goodwill uses U. S. Department of Defense standards to destroy personal data left on hard drives.
-Refurbished computers are sold at our Computer Works store and 90 cents of every dollar generated supports paid training and work opportunities for local people with barriers to employment.
+Refurbished computers are sold at our computer and technology store The GRID and 90 cents of every dollar generated supports paid training and work opportunities for local people with barriers to employment.
 Items that cannot be resold are disposed of in a responsible manner to ensure that no environmentally-sensitive materials are sent to landfills.
 Last year, your Goodwill diverted 2.7 million pounds of product from area landfills.

 Donations to Goodwill support individuals with barriers to employment as they upgrade their job skills and enter the workforce.
 That means that by upgrading your computer and donating your old one to Goodwill, you can help someone get an upgrade of a lifetime.